• Facebook

 How long does homemade cookie dough last?

-Homemade cookie dough has eggs in it, so you want to use it within 3 days of putting it in the refrigerator.
+Homemade cookie dough has eggs in it, so you want to use it within 3 days.
 The dough will firm up in the refrigerator, so you may need to let it soften at room temperature for a few minutes before you roll it into balls.

 Can you freeze cookie dough?